Umbilical Cord Problems

 Funic presentation refers to the abnormal positioning of the umbilical cord.
 In funic presentation the umbilical cord is pointing down toward the cervical opening and lower segment of the uterus.
 The position of the umbilical cord tends to change throughout pregnancy so funic presentation is not considered a problem unless it persists after week 32 and is present when labor begins.
 Funic presentation at the onset of labor is considered a precursor to umbilical cord prolapse.
 It is a potentially serious situation that often warrants a preemptive C-section.Nuchal Cord

 Nuchal cord is the medical term for the situation in which the umbilical cord becomes wrapped 360 degrees around the neck of the baby inside the uterus.
 So there is a loop or loops of the umbilical cord around the fetal neck.
 When the cord wraps around the baby's neck it usually occurs below the nuchal notch on the back of the head which is where the name comes from.
-Nuchal cord occurs when the baby moves around inside the uterus causes the cord to loop around the neck one or possible more times.
+Nuchal cord occurs when the baby moves around inside the uterus causes the cord to loop around the neck one or possibly more times.
 If a nuchal cord is too tight to be reduced, it should be clamped and cut.
-Struggling to attempt other maneuvers may prolong deliver and lead to birth injuries.
+Struggling to attempt other maneuvers may prolong delivery and lead to birth injuries.
 A tight nucal cord increases the risk of spastic cerebral palsy by 300%.